Get the #1 Bestseller on Medicare - FREE!

 Show your VA food stamps card and receive FREE one-day admission for up to four people!
 Your admission includes access to the Valentine exhibition galleries, the Edward V. Valentine sculpture studio and a guided tour of the 1812 Wickham House.

 The Virginia Museum of Fine Arts showcases a variety of exhibits 365 days per year.
-You can browse their current, past and upcoming exhibitions on their website.
+You can browse their current, past, and upcoming exhibitions on their website.
+You can visit for free with your benefits card.

 If you have a food stamps card, you can get free admission to the Virginia Museum of History & Culture.
 This museum hosts award-winning exhibitions on the history of Virginia.

-Built in 1753 for William Randolph, Wilton was the centerpiece of a 2,000 acre tobacco plantation and at one point was home to the largest enslaved population in Henrico.
+Built in 1753 for William Randolph, Wilton was the centerpiece of a 2,000-acre tobacco plantation and at one point was home to the largest enslaved population in Henrico.
 The aim of the Wilton is, “To increase public understanding of life in Virginia since the 18th century, the paradox of hardship amid elegance, and how the past continues to shape life in America today.”
+Families that receive SNAP/EBT benefits can visit free of charge.

 Roanoke

-The Science Center of Western Virginia encourages guests to use their own creativity to participate in interactive exhibits.
-They want you to move, touch, build, create and learn.
+For $5 or less per person, the Science Center of Western Virginia encourages guests to use their own creativity to participate in interactive exhibits.
+They want you to move, touch, build, create, and learn.

-The Tabuman Museum of Art is housed in a stunning architectural masterpiece.
+The Taubman Museum of Art is housed in a stunning architectural masterpiece.
 Inside, you’ll discover 11 galleries with 15-20 exhibitions per year.
 There is also a delightful permanent collection and creative activities for children under the age of 17.
+SNAP members can visit for free.

 Stratford